curl/curl/docs/cmdline-opts/tftp-blksize.md

 # `--tftp-blksize`

-Set the TFTP **BLKSIZE** option (must be >512).
+Set the TFTP **BLKSIZE** option (must be 512 or larger).
 This is the block size that curl tries to use when transferring data to or from a TFTP server.
 By default 512 bytes are used.